American Planning Association

 The American Planning Association (APA) is a professional organization representing the field of urban planning in the United States.
 APA was formed in 1978, when two separate professional planning organizations, the American Institute of Planners and the American Society of Planning Officials, were merged into a single organization.
 The American Institute of Certified Planners is now the organization's professional branch.
 Its headquarters is in Chicago, Illinois.

 Functions

-Like many professional organizations, the American Planning Association's main function is to serve as a forum for the exchange of ideas between people who work in the field of urban planning.
+The main function of the American Planning Association is to serve as a forum for the exchange of ideas between people who work in the field of urban planning.
 The organization keeps track of the various improvement efforts underway around the country, which may include the improvement or construction of new parks, highways and roads, or residential developments.
 The organization is also a starting point for people looking for employment.